cwendorf/Sourcebook/R/data-analysis/independent.md

 ### Obtaining Inferential Statistics

-Test the mean difference for statistical significance and get its confidence interval.
+2. Type the following to test the mean difference for statistical significance and its confidence interval.

 ```{r}
 t.test(Outcome~Factor,var.equal=T)